PyChina/weekly/content/Issue/issue-383.md

 - [用 openpyxl 在 Python 中编辑 Excel 电子表格](https://pycoders.com/link/2353/web)
     + REAL PYTHON

 Learn how to handle spreadsheets in Python using the openpyxl package.
-You’ll see how to manipulate Excel spreadsheets, extract information from spreadsheets, create simple or more complex spreadsheets, including adding styles, charts, and so on.
+You'll see how to manipulate Excel spreadsheets, extract information from spreadsheets, create simple or more complex spreadsheets, including adding styles, charts, and so on.

 (`是也乎:`